redooor/redminportal/README.md

 It is recommended that contributors use Laravel Homestead for development because it will provide the same development environment for all of us.
 Read more about Laravel Homestead [here](http://laravel.com/docs/master/homestead).

-1. Install Laravel 5.1 using [this guide](http://laravel.com/docs/5.1/installation).
+1. Install Laravel 5.0 using [this guide](http://laravel.com/docs/5.0/installation).
 We'll call this the [root].

-You can install Laravel version 5.1 using the command:
+You can install Laravel version 5.0 using the command:

-    composer create-project laravel/laravel myproject 5.1.*
+    composer create-project laravel/laravel {directory} "~5.0.0" --prefer-dist

 2. Create a folder named "packages" inside the [root] folder.
 3. Clone the Redooor\Redminportal repository into [root]\packages\redooor\redminportal folder.